xdxdhh/personal_blog/_posts/projects/2024-09-23-new-cars-on-roads.md

 After crunching the numbers it was time to make the poster idea into reality.

 As I've never created a poster before, I did some research on what tools to use.
-I was playing with the idea of using D3.js, but after seeing the overhead of creating a simple bar chart in D3.js, I decided not to go in this direction.
-(However, I understand the appeal of being able to control every figure aspect in D3.js and definitely want to revisit it in the future!)
+I was playing with the idea of using [D3.js](https://d3js.org/), but after seeing the overhead of creating a simple bar chart in D3.js, I decided not to go in this direction.
+(However, I understand the appeal of being able to control every figure aspect in D3.js and definitely want to revisit it in the future!).
 In the end I decided to stick to something I know and that is generating the figures in Python.
 For the poster itself, after some searching, I found Canva, which seemed to do what I needed, without any harsh learning curve.